Ascend-Huawei/models/computer_vision/classification/inception_v4/README.md

 ```
 *******************************************************************************

-##### The Davinci(.om) model only support the B750 and B883 versions，Other versions should use the following caffe original model to convert the Davinci model.
+##### The Davinci(.om) model only support the 1.1.X.X versions，Other versions should use the following caffe original model to convert the Davinci model.

 ##### Original Network Link: